 He puts his career in education, and the opportunity to mentor students, above all else.
 A true career highlight was the unique opportunity to take his educational and professional production skills to Guyana, South America where he was tasked to help bring a narrative film industry to the country as part of a grant from Higher Education for Development (H.E.D.) and USAID, this project called The President’s Film Endowment.
 Over the course of four months, he taught all phases of cinema production to 180 students, ages 18-65, who had little-to-no film experience.
 With this newfound knowledge along with modest production equipment and resources, the students created eight short narrative films featuring Guyanese culture and formed a film collective known as CineGuyana.
-Ultimately these films went all over the world to film festivals and eventually were shown at The American Film Institute.
+Ultimately these films went to film festivals worldwide and eventually were shown at The American Film Institute.

 Specific Research Area

-Documentary, Experimental, Visual Design, Music Video, Editing, Cinematography
+Experimental Filmmaking, Visual Design, Editing, Cinematography